-The cell cycle is the regulatory network that controls the order and timing of cellular proliferation events.
+More Information »The cell cycle consists of a regulatory network of proteins that controls the order and timing of cellular proliferation events.
 It is divided into four stages, G1-S-G2-M. The G1 and G2 stages stands for 'GAP 1' and 'GAP 2' respectively.
 The S stage stands for 'Synthesis' and is the stage when DNA replication occurs.
 The M stage stands for 'mitosis', and is when nuclear and cytoplasmic division occurs, halving the genome.

-Cell Cycle Regulation
+Cell Cycle Target Files

 Find multiple products by catalog number

 July 8 - 12, 2017